PHOENIXCONTACT/MORYX-Framework/docs/articles/Products/ProductStorage.md

 Just like product types the part link strategies need to be configured.
 For part links without any properties the `SimpleLinkStrategy` can be used, for easy types the `GenericLinkStrategy` and otherwise a custom strategy.
 Each link strategy represents a product part or collection of product parts.

 The implementation of the NeedleLinkStrategy is implemented below.
-The `PartCreation` property defines whether the article instance is constructed from the `ProductPartLink`-property of the type or restored only from the entities.
+The `PartCreation` property defines whether the instance is constructed from the `ProductPartLink`-property of the type or restored only from the entities.
 Per default the product definition is used to avoid redundancy and improve object creation.

 ````cs
 private class NeedleLinkStrategy : LinkStrategyBase<NeedleProduct>